About

 Lorraine Field Artist with oil paintings displayed on easels behind her

-My brush (no pun intended) with the big 'C', taught me to appreciate time above everything else.
-Not to waste time and not to be defined by other people's expectations.
 If you have a passion, why wait?
 Tomorrow is not a given, so live for today and, in Shakespeare's words "This, above all, to thine own self, be true."

 With love,